matcornic/hugo-learn-doc/content/cont/archetypes/index.md

 ## Chapter

-To create a Chapter page, run either one of the following commands
+To create a Chapter page, run the following commands

 ```
-# Either
-hugo new --kind chapter <name>/index.md
-# Or
-hugo new --kind chapter <name>.md
+hugo new --kind chapter <name>/_index.md
 ```

 It will create a page with predefined Front-Matter:

     ---
-    chapter: true
     date: 2016-04-10T23:17:49+02:00
     icon: <b>X. </b>
-    next: /next/path
-    prev: /prev/path
     title: index
     weight: 0
     ---